 History

-General Trains, Inc. of Chicago, Illinois created a pressed steel tinplate streamliner set of a Union Pacific
+General Trains, Inc. of Chicago, Illinois created two distinctive cast aluminum streamliner sets of the Union Pacific

 an ad appearing in Model Craftsman's February 1934 issue.
-The company was only in business for the two years
+The company was only in business from 1933-39.

 In 1933, the Union Pacific Railroad was moving forward with a new concept in train design: the "streamliner".